datawire/ambassador-docs/docs/edge-stack/pre-release/topics/install/upgrade/helm/edge-stack-2.0/edge-stack-2.X.md

 </Alert>

 <Alert severity="warning">
-  This guide is written for upgrading an installation made without using Helm.
+  This guide is written for upgrading an installation originally made using Helm.
-  If you originally installed with Helm, see the <a href="../../../helm/edge-stack-2.0/edge-stack-2.4">Helm-based upgrade instructions</a>.
+  If you did not install with Helm, see the <a href="../../../yaml/edge-stack-2.0/edge-stack-2.X">YAML-based upgrade instructions</a>.
 </Alert>